-Welcome to the Los Gatos Creek County Park!
+Welcome to Los Gatos Creek County Park!
 The Los Gatos Creek Trail offers recreational opportunities for walkers, jogger, bicyclists, skaters, non-motorized scooters and nature lovers.
 The trails are operated by the County of Santa Clara Park Department, the City of Campbell, the Town of Los Gatos and the City of San Jose.
 The trail passes through a number of jurisdictions.
 Visitors are responsible for all rules and regulations applicable to each jurisdiction.
 The Los Gatos Creek dog park is another great amenity to the trail.
-The artifical turf of the dog park is able to withstand the many dogs that love this park.
+The artificial turf of the dog park is able to withstand the many dogs that love this park.
 There's shade, seating and water.
 If you decide to park in the parking lot, an entry fee will be collected or you may purchase one of our annual parking passes to save you much needed money!

 Why a Regional Trail?